antaalt/shader-validator/README.md

 *   `shader-validator.addShaderVariant`: Add a variant to the current file.
 *   `shader-validator.disableActiveShaderVariant`: Disable active variant.
 *   `shader-validator.refreshDependencyTree`: Refresh the dependency tree of the current file.
+*   `shader-validator.followActiveVariantInDependencyTree`: Inspect the active variant file in the dependency view.
+*   `shader-validator.followActiveEditorInDependencyTree`: Inspect the active editor file in the dependency view.
 *   `shader-validator.showLogs`: Open the extension log window.
 *   `shader-validator.dumpDependency`: Print dependency tree in logs. mostly for debug.
 *   `shader-validator.dumpAst`: Print internal ast in logs. mostly for debug.